 What’s my job in a Christian marriage?

 As stewards of our marital relationship, we are commissioned to depict an accurate portrait of Christ to the onlooking world.
 My identity in Christ defines our identity as a husband and wife within the context of marriage.
 Identity is God’s perspective of me.
 Intimacy embraces God’s perspective of me, thereby drawing me into spiritual connections.
-On the basis of my intimate identity, industry compels me to action.
+Based on my intimate identity, industry compels me to action.
 Once I am convinced of my identity, I can be connected in intimacy and be compelled to industry to accomplish His good pleasure.
 This is what we call the iProcess.

-Since marriage mirrors Christ’s relationship with the church, I must embrace I identity as a member of His church and translate this perspective into a demonstration of my identity as a spouse.
+Since marriage mirrors Christ’s relationship with the church, I must embrace my identity as a member of His church.
+Then I can translate this perspective into a demonstration of my identity as a spouse.
 Consequently, this realization will move me to a renewed comprehension of the intimacy I may enjoy as a part of the body of Christ that should be reflected in our intimacy as husband and wife.
 As a result, the conception of my intimate identity compels me to live out my salvation with an awareness of my responsibility as a part of the body of Christ and illustrate this industry within our marriage.
 Read more about this concept and the purpose of marriage in Marriages that Minister: A Portrait of Christ and His Bride.